 - Battery Rating: 4 AA batteries.
 No rechargeable lithium-ion option.
 Can use rechargeable AA batteries.

 - Recharge Time: N/A.

 - Water Resistance Rating: IPX 67.
-One meters submersion for up to 30 minutes.
-Says nothing about being shock-proof and ability to keep working after dropped on hard ground.
+One meter submersion for up to 30 minutes.
+Says nothing about being shock-proof and the ability to keep working after dropped on hard ground.